Content-Security-Policy

 require-trusted-types-for

-The require-trusted-types-for directive enforces the use of Trusted Types policies for DOM XSS injections.
+The require-trusted-types-for directive enforces Trusted Types policies for DOM XSS injection sinks, requiring typed objects instead of strings.

 trusted-types